Health Screening for Men: Why and When You Should Go to the Doctor

 , heart attack, stroke, and other serious vascular problems.

 All men aged 35 years and older should have their cholesterol checked.
 If you are aged 20 years or older and have other risk factors for heart disease, you should also have your cholesterol checked.

-The American Diabetes Association recommends screening for all adults aged 45 years or older every three years, or every year if you are at increased risk.
-You should also be screened if you are of any age and are overweight or obese
+The American Diabetes Association recommends screening for all adults aged 45 years or older every 3 years, or every year if you are at increased risk.
+You should also be screened if you are of any age and are

 or have other risk factors for diabetes.